molliemarie/MSIA-D3Course-2019/Projects&Exercises/General Update Pattern/README.md

 # Adding General Update Pattern to Scatter Line Plot

 Now that we have an understanding of d3's general update pattern, let's put it into practice!
 We'll be doing this by editing our scatter / line plot we made last month.
+Go to the `Projects&Exercises/General Update Pattern/` folder and open `UpdatingScatterLineStarter.html` to start.

 ## Steps